Surjo Konna

-Surjo Konna (সুর্য কন্যা; English: Daughter of the Sun) is a 1975 Bangladeshi film starring Jayshree Kabir, Bulbul Ahmed and Sumita Devi.
+Surjo Konna (সুর্য কন্যা; English: "Daughter of the Sun") is a 1975 Bangladeshi fantasy drama film starring Jayshree Kabir, Bulbul Ahmed and Sumita Devi.
 Indian veteran singer Sandhya Mukherjee sang the timeless hit song "Ami Je Andhare Bondini" for the film.

 Plot

 Lenin was an unemployed artist of a lower-middle-class family.
 He is the protagonist of the film who is not at all like the formula-heroes of the commercial genre.
 Most often Lenin roams around in his imagination; escaping his reality of lower-middle-class life.
 He fulfills his failure in his imagination.
 His clerk father wanted him to be a doctor.
 But instead of becoming a doctor, his son became an unemployed painter, who is still dependent on him.
 He is still hopeful about his two other children.
 Even though he is a clerk, he secretly and passionately wants his children to upgrade in the upper class of the society.
 One day, after being cursed by his father about unemployment and laziness, Lenin leaves his home.
 Lenin is unwilling to give up his dream in the midst of hundreds of hardships, as he knows the inadequacies of his family.
 He wants to break all the irregularities of the society by awakening his political entity but soon he becomes aware of his limitations.
 On his way he coincidentally meets his old college friend Russell.
 Russell is from a rich family.
 Due to his financial stability, he never had any imagination capability like Lenin.
 He is realistic.
 Since he studied abroad, his attitude and mentality were likewise.
 He did not trust in platonic relationships and believed that the responsibility of marriage breaks off everything.
 For this reason, his marriage didn't last long.
 Now he is having a relationship with Monika, sales executive of Five Stars stationaries shop; mostly a physical relationship.
 Monika wants recognition of her relationship but Russell does not want to get involved in marriage.
 On being rejected, Monika breaks off her relationship with Russell and plans to go abroad.
 After Monika left, Russell understood how helpless he is without her.
 At last he became bound to get Monika back.